este/este/README.md

   npm install -g bower
   ```

 For Windows users, because jsdom installation sucks, you have to install Visual Studio Express 2012 C++ (it's free) before.
 Remember, install right 32/64 bit versions depending on your Windows.
+Also you will probably need to download [Python 2.7](https://www.python.org/downloads/).

 ## Getting Started